olliepalmer/parallel-worlds-course/pages/podcast/w03e06-conversation-sarah-lugthart.md

 This is delayed due to coronavirus limitations (I'm at very low time-capacity at the moment, sorry!).

-## Works we discuss in this episodes
+## Works we discuss in this episode

 - [Duncan Speakman](https://duncanspeakman.net), various sound walks and works (highly recommended!)
 - [Secret Cinema presents: Brazil](https://www.youtube.com/watch?v=MS4cX-lAC6k), 2013.